joe-irving/defundclimatechaos/_digital_actions/barclays-twitter.md

 Use the example to tweet [@Barclays](https://twitter.com/barclaysuk).
 Click on the boxes and it will take you straight to twitter with this content ready to tweet.
 Feel free to personalise them or write your own tweet!

-{% include tweetslight.html tweets = page.tweets %}
+{% include tweetslight.html tweets = page.tweets target='hsbc'  action_network_endpoint="https://actionnetwork.org/api/v2/advocacy_campaigns/c1923129-e6ea-4148-8e31-e1bce3d25913/outreaches" %}

 ## What next?